Saurabh24500/Demo/README.md

 I think need to more focused and serious about my goals and situation then i got success.

 I need to make a more afficiant to do list to show all goal for week with graph improvement.

+Today I went to DAIICT for my hakathon.